EricNohara/Multidirectional-Light-Sculptures/README.md

 ## Known Limitations

-- Some silhouette combinations are geometrically incompatible and will lead to many missed pixels in the silhouette
+- Some silhouette combinations are geometrically incompatible and will lead to many missed pixels in the silhouette.
+No matter how they are optimized, some geometries just **dont work** together.
+The pipeline will attempt to generate a structure, but the quality of the output may be compromised
-- Thin structures may disappear at low voxel resolution
-- Hollowing doesn't seem to affect print time or material
-- Mesh surfaces are voxelized and require smoothing (sanding or computationally)
+- Mesh surfaces are voxelized and may require smoothing if you desire a smooth sculpture (sanding or computationally)
 - Orthographic lighting model only (assumes parallel light rays)
-- Runtime increases with grid resolution
+- Runtime increases heavily with grid + image resolution

 ## Future Improvements

-- Better connectivity preserving carving
-- Automatically adaptive voxel grids
-- GPU acceleration
 - Mesh smoothing
 - Automatic light placement optimization
-- Better preservation of small internal silhouette holes and fine details
+- Some feedback to the user for their silhouettes **before** attempting to generate the structure (allow for better UX)